A unified energy optimality criterion predicts human navigation paths and speeds: Results

-with $\alpha_0 = 2.351$ W/kg, $\alpha_1 = 1.083$ W/(kg.ms$^{-1}$), $\alpha_2 = 0.944$ W/(kg.rad.s$^{-1})$, giving the metabolic rate $\dot{E}$ in W/kg when $v$ is in ms$^{-1}$, $R$ is in meters, and $\omega$ is in rad.s$^{-1}$.
-The standard errors for the three coefficients are, respectively, 0.069, 0.047, 0.057 in their respective units and the $p < 10^{-30}$ for all three coefficients, compared to a null model of zero coefficients.
-Equation \ref{eq:MetRateFit} explains 89.3\% of the empirical metabolic rate variance over all subjects (``$R^2$ value'', not to be confused with radius-squared).
+\paragraph{Metabolic rate increases nonlinearly with linear and angular speeds.} The total metabolic rate was described well by the following quadratic function of the linear speed $v$ (tangent to the walking path) and the angular speed $\omega = v/R$ as follows (Figure \ref{fig:MetExpt}B):

-We chose this functional form in analogy with the expression $\alpha_0+\alpha_1 v^2$ fits data from straight-line walking \cite{Rals58,bobbert1960energy}.
-For walking in a circle, the angular rate $v/R$ of the person revolving around the circle is also the average angular velocity $\omega$ of the person's body rotating about its vertical axis: thus, $\alpha_2 v^2/R^2 = \alpha_2 \omega^2$, is the rotational analog of $\alpha_1 v^2$.
+with $\alpha_0 = 2.204 \pm 0.079$ W/kg, $\alpha_1 = 1.213 \pm 0.054$ W/kg/(ms$^{-1})^2$, $\alpha_2 = 0.966 \pm 0.061$ W/kg/(rad.s$^{-1})^2$, giving the metabolic rate $\dot{E}$ in W/kg (normalized by body mass), where $v$ is in ms$^{-1}$, $R$ is in meters, and $\omega$ is in rad.s$^{-1}$.
+The $p$ values for the three coefficients obeyed $p < 10^{-30}$, compared to a null constant model of zero coefficients.
+Equation \ref{eq:MetRateFit} explains 88.1\% of the empirical metabolic rate variance over all subjects (this percentage is the statistical $R$-squared value, the coefficient of determination, not to be confused with radius-squared).